apt-007/abdal-anydesk-remote-ip-detector/README.md

 * The private IP address if the two systems are within the same local network.

 ## ✅ Mitigation
 Unfortunately, there is currently no user-side fix for this vulnerability.
 To fully address this issue, an update or patch from AnyDesk’s development team is required.
-Until then, users should remain cautious with the "Allow direct connections" setting and monitor for updates from AnyDesk.

 ## 🎖️ Credit
 - **Bug Discovery and PoC Developer**: Ebrahim Shafiei (EbraSha)